-AstraZeneca’s Checkpoint Inhibitor Scores a Win in Lung Cancer After Last Week’s Failure
+UPDATE: AstraZeneca’s Checkpoint Inhibitor Could be a Lung Cancer Blockbuster

 Despite a crisis of confidence in AstraZeneca last week, its checkpoint inhibitor, Imfinzi, just got FDA endorsement in NSCLC.